Nicolas-vE/electroMICA/docs/algorithm.rst

 Five feature maps are computed for SNR levels: very high, high, medium, low, very low (in 7 dB steps).
 Different regularization parameters are used for each SNR level, allowing flexibility in interpretation.

-**Conductivity Model Options**

-If additional anatomical information is available, the skull can be further subdivided (e.g., outer and inner tables) for improved accuracy.

 Hippocampal Integration
 -----------------------